bazelbuild/rules_rust/docs/crate_universe.md

 A rule for downloading Rust dependencies (crates).

+__WARNING__: This rule experimental and subject to change without warning.

 Environment Variables:
 - `REPIN`: Re-pin the lockfile if set (useful for repinning deps from multiple rulesets).
 - `RULES_RUST_REPIN`: Re-pin the lockfile if set (useful for only repinning Rust deps).